Timestamping and Synchronization

 you may need to support more than the baseline elements from MISB ST 0902 defined in other MISB documents.

-All Motion Imagery and Metadata are required to have a time stamp.
-The MISB standards define the time format and how a time stamp should be
+All Motion Imagery and metadata are required to have a timestamp.
+The MISB standards define the format and location of timestamps in Motion

-stamps into uncompressed Motion Imagery, while MISB ST 0604: Time Stamping Compressed Motion Imagery
+uncompressed Motion Imagery, while MISB ST 0604: Timestamps for Class 1/Class 2 Motion Imagery